Kushaltho/osticket-prereqs/README.md

     Download and Install HeidiSQL (from the installation files)

-    Rember the MySQL database we made at the start.
+    Remember the MySQL database we made at the start.
 Well HeidiSQL is a client that allows us to connect to that database

-    Create a new session, root/Password1 which is the credentails we made for the SQL at the start.
+    Create a new session, root/Password1 which is the credentials we made for the SQL at the start.

     Connect to the session and create a database called “osTicket” by right clicking on "unnamed">create new.
 </p>